NullMember/VIRTUAL16/docs/assembling.md

 Writing VIRTUAL16 program is not different from writing assembly program for another architecture.
 Since VIRTUAL16 is virtual there are small limitations.
 This document written for using suggested way of assembling VIRTUAL16 program (for more information go to [README](../README.md))

+### Program Counter, Status Register and Stack Pointer

+VIRTUAL16 uses highest registers for fixed-purpose.
+R15 stores PC, LSB of R14 stores SR and MSB of R14 stores SP.
+Don't write to these registers unless you know what you do!

 ### Never use .ORG statement
 VIRTUAL16 have JMP and JSR instructions.
-You can write subroutines in your program and call them in VIRTUAL16 mode.
+You can write VIRTUAL16 subroutines in your program.
 JMP and JSR instruction calculates real location while executing instruction.
 If you use .org, calculation result is probably wrong.
 So never use .org statement for VIRTUAL16 program.
 You can use .org statement for 6502 routine

 ### RET instruction must always last instruction
 RET instruction returns from VIRTUAL16.
 Instruction fetchs last PC from VIRTUAL16 program counter and return 6502 mode.
 If you place RET instruction between another VIRTUAL16 instructions return address will wrong.